This number is the most important detail in your home-buying journey. Find out why (and how to calculate yours).

 Knowing your purchase power sharpens your house-hunting criteria and lets you focus on homes you can actually afford.
 It also gives you a sense of how much you'll want to get prequalified for.
 Your calculation takes into consideration these factors:

-Your salary, income from any investments, and any other money you earn on a regular basis contribute to your household income.
+- Household income: salary, income from investments and other money you earn (or receive) on a regular basis.

-Total all of your monthly and regular bills, like student loan debt, car payments and credit card bills.
+- Monthly bills: the regular kind, like student loan debt, car payments and credit card bills.

-These are your regular expenses but may vary.
-Think of groceries, utilities, childcare, medical and auto insurance.
+- Living expenses: these expenses are regular but may vary.
+Think groceries, utilities, childcare, medical and auto insurance.

 - Credit profile: the better your credit, chances are, the better your interest rate.

 It starts with the 28/36 rule.
 Simply put: your housing expenses should amount to no more than 28% of your gross monthly income -and- your total monthly debts (add in car payments, credit cards, student loans, etc.) shouldn't be more than 36%.
 Here's the math: Add up your currently monthly expenses (minus housing, for now) and divide by your gross monthly income, then multiply by 100 to get the percentage.
 Subtract that percentage from 36% to see what proportion of your gross monthly income you can allocate to housing.